-PROGRAM NAME Patient Care Technician (Hempstead & Islandia) (This program is accredited by COE) DURATION: 120 hrs TOTAL COST: \$1,500 (Registration Fee \$100, Tuition \$1,400) PREREQUISITE High School Diploma or GED and a valid New York State C.N.A.
-License OBJECTIVE The Patient Care Technician program prepares students to perform clinical duties under the direction of a physician.
+PROGRAM NAME Patient Care Technician (Hempstead & Islandia) DURATION: 120 hrs TOTAL COST: \$2,000 (Registration Fee \$100, Tuition \$1,900) PREREQUISITE Nurse Aid/Nursing Assistant Certificate OBJECTIVE The Patient Care Technician program prepares students to perform clinical duties under the direction of a physician.
 Students will be trained in a broad range of skills that are essential to a career in a medical setting.
-Topics include EKG, Phlebotomy and Body System Disorders.
-DESCRIPTION: Basic Concepts: 4 hours This course introduces basic laboratory assisting skills, including the fundamentals of microbiology, urinalysis and clinical asepsis.
-In addition student learns student medical practices with an emphasis on legal and ethical responsibilities.
-Students are introduced to HIPAA and OSHA requirements.
-Body System Disorders: This course is designed to introduce the student to the basic study of the structures and functions of the human body.
-Emphasis is placed on the major organs in each of the systems presented, their functions and the diseases associated with them.
-Special Health Care Situations: This course is designed to introduce emergency disorders and CPR.
-Students learn hospital color codes and special care for terminal ill patients.
-Emphasis will be placed universal precautions and OSHA guidelines.
-Infection Control: This course introduces basic laboratory assisting skills, including the fundamentals of microbiology, urinalysis, and clinical asepsis.
+Topics include EKG, Phlebotomy DESCRIPTION: Medical Terminology with an Overview of Anatomy & Physiology: 24 hours This course introduces basic medical terminology and the related anatomy and physiology related to the topics of the heart and circulation.
+Infection Control: 6 hours This course introduces basic laboratory assisting skills, including the fundamentals of microbiology, urinalysis, and clinical asepsis.
 Students are introduced to the proper techniques in the collecting of bacterial specimens, the collection and analysis of urine samples, strep testing, care of laboratory equipment, methods of sterilization, and the care and use of microscopes and instrument classification.
-Emphasis will be placed universal precautions and OSHA guidelines Electrocardiography: This course gives an in-depth study of non-invasive electrophysiology of the heart, including theory and practice in electrocardiographic techniques such as holter monitoring, and graded exercise testing, pacemaker evaluation and Doppler vascular blood flow studies.
+Emphasis will be placed universal precautions and OSHA guidelines and HIPAA laws Theory of EKG: 3 hours Theory of EKG: This course provides an overview on the history of EKG development.
+3 hours This course provides an overview on the history of ERG development.
+Theory of Phlebotomy: 3 hours This course provides an overview on the history of Venipuncture and the development of procedures.
+Practice of Electrocardiography: 39 hours This course gives an in-depth study of non-invasive electrophysiology of the heart, including theory and practice in electrocardiographic techniques such as holter monitoring, and graded exercise testing, pacemaker evaluation and Doppler vascular blood flow studies.
 Different types of medications used in cardiac disorders and a brief overview of surgical and advanced intervention are emphasized.
 This course focuses on the process of evaluating and analyzing ECG tracings and determining the presence of dysrhythmias.
-Phlebotomy: This course is designed for students to learn techniques and procedures given by the CLIA.
+Practice Phlebotomy: 39 hours This course is designed for students to learn techniques and procedures given by the CLIA.
 Students will study order of blood tubes and capillary blood tubes drawn, following CLIA standard procedures.
 During the course student will master blood drawn and OSHA regulations pertaining to laboratory safety.
+Course student will master blood drawn and OSHA regulations pertaining to laboratory safety.
+Career Development: 6 hours This course is designed to discuss what professional certifications exist in this field.
+Students will discuss how to create a resume, apply for a job and interview techniques. , FF / y